Kamahl19/react-starter/DOCS.md

 ## State Management

 This project doesn't include [Redux](https://react-redux.js.org/) library.
-It has a lot of pros but also several cons and it isn't a silver bullet for state management in every application.
-It brings new concepts and patterns to the table increasing the complexity, requires a couple other companion libraries, requires lot's of boilerplate, there is no data encapsulation and it's hard to achieve type-safety.
-It's also not particularly useful when the app uses one data source per view and often it's being misused as an "API data cache".
-However if you really need or want to use it feel free to do so.
+It has a lot of pros and cons but it isn't a silver bullet for state management in every application.
+It increases the complexity by bringing new concepts and patterns to the table.
+It requires several other companion libraries and lots of boilerplate.
+There is no data encapsulation and it's hard to achieve type-safety.
+Also, it isn't particularly useful when the app uses one data source per view and is often misused as an "API data cache".
+However, if you really need or want to use it, feel free to do so.

-Using only the built-in [React Context](https://reactjs.org/docs/context.html) and [useState hook](https://reactjs.org/docs/hooks-state.html) can get out of hands pretty quickly in mid-size application so some state management library with higher abstraction is necessary.
+Using only the built-in [React Context](https://reactjs.org/docs/context.html) and [useState hook](https://reactjs.org/docs/hooks-state.html) can get out of hand quickly in mid-size application.
+Therefor some state management library with higher abstraction is necessary.
 The [Recoil](https://recoiljs.org/) state management library built by Facebook seems to be the best choice.

-Recoil leverages [React-like approach and same mental model](https://recoiljs.org/docs/introduction/motivation), doesn't bring any new concepts or difficult patterns and feels like using a global version of React's built-in useState hook.
+Recoil leverages [React-like approach and the same mental model](https://recoiljs.org/docs/introduction/motivation) and doesn't bring any new concepts or difficult patterns.
+It feels like using a global version of React's built-in useState hook.
 Recoil handles app-wide state observations well, it's boilerplate-free, supports [React v18 concurrency](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react) and encourages distributed and incremental state definition.

 Recoil provides a data-graph that flows from shared states into React components.
 The two core concepts of Recoil according to the official [documentation](https://recoiljs.org/docs/introduction/core-concepts/) are:

-- [Atoms](https://recoiljs.org/docs/introduction/core-concepts/#atoms), which are units of the global state provided by Recoil, components can access and subscribe to changes made to them.
+- [Atoms](https://recoiljs.org/docs/introduction/core-concepts/#atoms) - units of the global state provided by Recoil.
+Components can access and subscribe to changes made to them.
-- [Selectors](https://recoiljs.org/docs/introduction/core-concepts/#selectors) with which we can transform states either synchronously or asynchronously, and components can also access and subscribe to.
+- [Selectors](https://recoiljs.org/docs/introduction/core-concepts/#selectors) - can be used to transform states either synchronously or asynchronously.
+Components can also access and subscribe to them.

 There is also a [To-Do list tutorial](https://recoiljs.org/docs/basic-tutorial/intro), a great [Explain Like I'm 5](https://www.youtube.com/watch?v=U9XStcquQyY) video, and a [Deep Dive](https://www.youtube.com/watch?v=_ISAA_Jt9kI) video.

-To easily observe and debug state changes in development mode, [src/app/Recoil.tsx](./src/app/Recoil.tsx) includes `RecoilDebugObserver` to log all state changes.
+To easily observe and debug state changes during development, there is `RecoilDebugObserver` in [src/app/Recoil.tsx](./src/app/Recoil.tsx) which logs all state changes.

-This project also includes [recoil-persist](https://github.com/polemius/recoil-persist) for persisting and rehydrating Recoil state and [recoil-nexus](https://github.com/luisanton-io/recoil-nexus) as an escape hatch in case a Recoil state needs to be accessed outside of React tree.
+This project also includes [recoil-persist](https://github.com/polemius/recoil-persist) for persisting and rehydrating Recoil state and [recoil-nexus](https://github.com/luisanton-io/recoil-nexus) as an escape hatch in case a Recoil state needs to be accessed outside of the React tree.

 ## Data Fetching and Network Communication